abudaan/vega-multi-view/README.md

 # styles on the server before sending to the client.
 # If you set overwrite to false, the new styling rules will be added
 # to the existing rules.
 Defaults to false which means that existing
 # rules will be replaced.
+This option only works if you add the
+# styling as css text.
 styling:
-    url: string
+    url: ../css/view1.css
     css: 'div {color: red}'
     addToHead: false
     overwrite: true